 When it comes to running effective projects, having a solid framework that you follow can help reduce the challenges that come up during the project.
 Not totally, of course.
 But methodologies can help make sure that you’re as close to being on track, on time, and on target as possible.

 Because of this, there are no shortages of approaches you can take to project management.
 Agile frameworks like scrum and kanban have been around for a while and help teams organize themselves into productive units.
 As great as they are, however, not everybody loves them.
 They have limitations and they don’t always allow development teams to reach their full potential.

-For those who like aspects of both scrum and kanban, but not everything, there’s scrumban.
+For those who like aspects of both scrum and kanban, but not everything, there’s a hybrid of scrum and kanban called scrumban.

 Teams can also use scrumban as a way to ease the transition to a full kanban methodology from scrum.
 Since it uses both approaches and allows teams to get used to the idea of kanban without being dumped into it without having to suddenly start thinking visually about your workflow like you would with a full kanban approach.

 How is scrumban different from kanban and scrum?

 Scrumban is a hybrid methodology of both kanban and scrum.
 Unlike scrum, scrumban doesn’t require regular planning sessions (these are done on-demand, rather than having daily standups), and teams are allowed more independence, as scrum masters don’t exist within the team structure, per se.
 Iterations (or sprints) are also shorter.
 You’re typically limited to one to two-week iterations, rather than pushing upwards of a month in some cases.